gitlabhq/omnibus-gitlab/doc/settings/database.md

 [create a backup][rake-backup] before attempting this procedure._

 ---

-GitLab Enterprise Edition supports setting an external MySQL server instead of the PostgreSQL bundled one.
-The MySQL server itself is _not_ shipped with Omnibus.

-Make sure that GitLab's MySQL database collation is UTF-8, otherwise you could hit [collation issues][ee-245].
-See ['Set MySQL collation to UTF-8'] (#set-mysql-collation-to-utf-8) to fix any relevant errors.

 The following guide assumes that you want to use MySQL or MariaDB and are using the **GitLab Enterprise Edition packages**.